AjayTakur/SmartUpAdvance/README.md

  2. MySql Server

  # Questions

+ 1. How different is Smartup platform and AA ?
- 1. Where to host the AA application?
+ 2. Where to host the AA application?
- 2. Security for the application?
+ 3. Security for the application?
- 3. Should the application be responsive?
+ 4. Should the application be responsive?
- 4. Do we need to have Junits for functionality?
+ 5. Do we need to have Junits for functionality?
- 5. How to get the test data of Smartup whenever requires for AA platform incase?
+ 6. How to get the test data of Smartup whenever requires for AA platform incase?
- 6. Should the Look and Feel UI has to similar to SmartUp platform?
+ 7. Should the Look and Feel UI has to similar to SmartUp platform?